-Thanks to 3D radar, induction loops and advanced camera technology, speed cameras and red light cameras can record images of drivers who go faster than the posted speed limit or run red lights.
+Thanks to 3D radar, induction loops, and advanced camera technology, speed cameras, and red light cameras can record images of drivers who go faster than the posted speed limit or run red lights.
 While you may know the locations of speed cameras and red light cameras in your local area, you probably have no idea where speed and red light cameras are positioned in other cities and countries.
-Should you happen to get a ticket on your vacation, you could end up paying a large amount in fines.
+Should you happen to get a speeding ticket on your vacation, you could end up paying a large amount in fines.

 How, then, can you avoid getting speeding and red light violation tickets when you travel?

 The easiest way to avoid getting speeding tickets and red light violation tickets when you travel is to drive at the posted speed limit and stop at yellow traffic lights as well as red ones.
 However, in certain parts of the world, driving in this manner could create other problems.

 Use a Speed and Red Light Camera Locator App

 There are several smartphone apps that, among other things, can alert you to speed cameras, traffic congestion, red light cameras, accidents, and other hazards while you drive.
 Waze is probably the best known of these apps; users contribute real-time camera locations, traffic information and accident activity to the Waze maps.
 Waze is also a GPS navigator, which makes it doubly useful.
 Other popular speed and red light camera locator apps include Radardroid (for Android phones) and Radarbot (for iOS devices).

 Your GPS device may include a speed camera alert service.
 According to The New York Times, both Garmin and TomTom are including this service with several of their products.

 Purchase a Camera Detector